Skip to main content

 2. Under Target, select the test Part the test taker will be redirected to if the conditions are met.
 Choose Test End to exit test takers from the test if the conditions are met.

-• Score total max: Use this option if the test taker needs to achieve the test Part’s maximum amount of points to be redirected to the target.
+• Score total max: Use this option if the test taker needs to achieve the test Part’s maximum amount of points to be redirected to the Target.

 • Score ratio: What percentage the test taker achieved (how many points achieved out of the maximum available).

-4. In the Op. (operator) box, select an option.
+1. In the Op. (operator) box, select an option.
 The operator calculates whether the test taker achieved the conditions; for example, if a test taker needs to achieve less than the amount of points designated in the Value field, select <.

-5. In the Value box, enter the number of points or the ratio the test taker needs to achieve to be redirected to the target.
+2. In the Value box, enter the number of points or the ratio the test taker needs to achieve to be redirected to the target.

 Repeat this process if multiple paths are needed.